-Our pets bring us so much joy and as we know they are the best companion and member of the family that anyone could ask for, but they also require a lot of care and maintaining your pet’s healthy lifestyle can become very pricey.
-There are several ways to make sure that your pet is healthy and happy and your budget low.
+A pet can bring us so much joy and, as we know, they are the best companion and member of the family that anyone could ask for.
+But they also require a lot of care, and maintaining your pet’s healthy lifestyle can become very pricey.
+There are several ways to ensure that your pet is healthy and happy when your budget is low.
 Some of these tips are very easy to do and guarantee big savings in the long run.
 Take a look at our top ten ways to save money on your vet bills.

 We all know that sometimes vet bills can be quite expensive.
 Did you know that some vets offer finance just like when making a large purchase for your home?
-This is a solution that helps you spread the costs with interest rates often as a low as 0%.
+This is a solution that helps you spread the cost with interest rates often as low as 0%.
 This option is certainly worth considering when faced with unexpected expensive vet bills for emergency treatments or costly procedures.
 It may not save you money in the long run, but it will enable you to pay your bill over a set payment term to budget your outgoings.

 Many vets now offer monthly direct debit healthcare plans for their clients.
-These plans usually cover routine preventative care such as vaccinations, worming and flea treatments.
-Many plans also offer discounts on a variety of other services also such as neutering, microchipping, dental procedures etc. They are usually a great way to spread the cost and get significant savings.
-Some veterinary practices don't advertise their healthcare plans, so ask your vet or shop around to find one that fits your pet’s needs and budget.
+These plans usually cover routine preventative care such as vaccinations, worming and flea treatments and annual check-ups.
+Many plans also offer discounts on a variety of other services such as neutering, microchipping, dental procedures etc. They are usually a great way to spread the cost, keep your pet healthy and get significant savings.
+Some veterinary practices don't advertise their healthcare plans, so ask your vet or shop around to find one that suits your pet’s needs and budget.
 If you have a senior cat or dog, ask about senior pet healthcare plans.
 They often include an extra check-up per year to keep a closer eye on the health of your ageing pet.

-An emergency out of hours can be a more costly vet bill than you might expect.
+Emergency out of hours veterinary bills can be more costly than you might expect.
 However, many vets are open seven days a week at standard rates and late evening opening is also quite common.
 Also, many vets offer their own out of hours service.
-It might save you a fortune to use these vets over an emergency veterinary service, as emergency vets charge a premium not only for consultations but also for other procedures.
+You could save money using these vets over an emergency veterinary service, as emergency vets charge a premium not only for consultations but also for other procedures.

 5. Offers and Discounts

 We all love an offer.
-Well the good news is that vets often have seasonal offers and discounts.
-Look out for offers on neutering, vaccinations, dental procedures and microchipping.
+Well, the good news is that vets often have seasonal offers and discounts.
+Look out for deals on neutering, vaccinations, dental procedures and microchipping.
 One of the most common offers is a vaccine amnesty which is useful if your pet’s vaccinations have lapsed as this offers a vaccination restart for your pet for the price of a booster, effectively a 2 for 1 deal!
-Often these offers are posted on the surgery’s facebook or website.
+Often these offers are posted on the surgery’s Facebook or website.
 If in doubt, call the surgery and see what is available for you and your pet.
 Additionally, check with your local charity or animal welfare organisation.
 Many will offer discounted neuter and spay as well as other discounted procedures if you receive certain benefits.

 7. Corporate vs Independent Vets

 Often, but not always, some corporate groups rely on making their profits by inflating prices.
-It is not always immediately obvious if a surgery is owned by a corporate group, as always it is best to shop around.
-Often independently owned surgeries which are owned by vets have the care of the animal as their main focus and their prices can be more reasonable.
+It is not always immediately evident that a corporate group owns a veterinary surgery, so it is best to shop around.
+Often, independent surgeries owned by vets have the care for your pet as their primary focus, and their prices can be more reasonable.

-But don’t go too cheap!
-There are several ‘budget’ vets that started appearing during the credit crunch.
+Several ‘budget’ vets started appearing during the credit crunch.
 Take care as sometimes you get what you pay for.
-Always check the experience level of the vets, check reviews and be aware of the standard of care your pet will receive.
+Always check the vets level of experience, read reviews and be aware of the standard of care your pet will receive.
 If you want to check the credentials of the vet or veterinary nurse that will be treating your pet, you are more than entitled to do so!
 You can ask at the vet surgery or check on the Royal College of Veterinary Surgeons website.